Gravity's Rainbow: Part 1: "Beyond the Zero"

-Part One: "Beyond the Zero": The opening pages of the novel follow Pirate Prentice, an employee of the Special Operations Executive (S.O.E.), first in his dreams, and later around the house in wartime London that he shares with several others in the S.O.E.
+The opening pages of the novel follow Pirate Prentice, an employee of the Special Operations Executive (S.O.E.), first in his dreams, and later around the house in wartime London that he shares with several others in the S.O.E.
 He soon is driven to the site of a V-2 rocket strike.
 Pirate's associate Teddy Bloat photographs a map depicting the sexual encounters of U.S. Army Lt.
 Tyrone Slothrop, an employee of a fictional technical intelligence unit, ACHTUNG.
 Slothrop and his background are detailed through discussions by some of his co-workers and through references to his family's history, reaching back to early colonial times, in the Berkshire Mountains of western Massachusetts.
 (There are loose parallels to Pynchon's own family history.)
 Slothrop's (fictional) home town of Mingeborough is mentioned for the first time (although the town and a young boy named Hogan Slothrop had previously been featured in Pynchon's short story, "The Secret Integration").
 That family setting will be mentioned several times much later in the novel, following the family's decline over time within a Puritan legacy of sterility and death.

+This May 3, 1945 image of Wernher von Braun (center right) is referred to in the narrative, giving a quite exact timeframe for some events in the book.

 Employees of a fictional top secret psychological warfare agency called PISCES, headquartered at a former insane asylum known as "The White Visitation", investigate Slothrop's map of his presumed sexual encounters in London, finding that each location appears to precede a V-2 rocket strike in the same place by several days.
 This coincidence intrigues Pavlovian behavioral psychologist Edward W. Pointsman, who thinks there may be a direct causal relationship between Slothrop's erections and the missile strikes, and his associate, statistician Roger Mexico, who suggests that the relationship is only a random coincidence of probabilities, as seen in Poisson distributions, leading to further reflections in this section and later on topics as broad as the occult, Determinism, the reverse flow of time, and the sexuality of the rocket itself.
 Pointsman is all the more intrigued to find that as a baby, Slothrop had been subjected to behavioral experiments conducted by a Dr. Laszlo Jamf that involved the stimulation of his penis to erections.